collins-kimotho/Scrapping-Data/books_scrape/README.md

 # Book Scraper

-This project is a web scraper that extracts information about books from a website and stores it in a CSV file.
+This project is a web scraper that extracts information about books from a book catalog website (https://books.toscrape.com/) and stores it in a CSV file.
 The extracted information includes the title, rating, price, and availability of each book.

 ## Project Structure